 This catalogue raisonné is mostly devoted to oil paintings, but it also includes works in tempera and in other media such as collage.

 Dalí painted on different types of support in his first period up until 1930, such as cardboard and wood, but especially on fabrics of all kinds, notably sackcloth, in very large pieces with a very coarse texture, applying the paint directly without any intermediate primer layer.
-During the 1930s he mainly used small wooden boards and commercially prepared canvases.
+In the 1940s and 1950s he mainly used small wooden boards and commercially prepared canvases.
 In the 1940s he mostly used medium-sized commercially prepared canvases; the few cases where he used a rigid panel were projects for other works, such as films.

 The measurements of the work are given in centimetres and in inches, with the height followed by the width.
 Where it was not possible to take the measurements directly from the work, we use the information provided by the owner.